veralvx/thumber/README.md

 # Thumber

-Create thumbanails.
+Create thumbnails.
 Specify dimensions or aspect ratio.
 If the aspect ratio from the inout image is altered, fills the background with the same image, but blurred.

 Install using pip: